ocj137/Scrape-RV/README.md

 # Scrape-RV

-This project uses web scraping.
+In This project we  use web scraping.
 The code can be run from the command line,instead of the notebook;
 to do this, save the code to a file (with a .py extension), and then run it using the Python interpreter:

 python my_file.py